 - Purchase precious metals: Partner with both your custodian and an established precious metals dealer to select and acquire any gold, silver, platinum, or palladium that meets IRS purity requirements for inclusion into an IRA gold account.

-- Shipping and storage: Once your precious metals are purchased, you can arrange to have them sent to an approved depository.
-Make sure you pay for shipping and insurance costs for their delivery.
+- Shipping and storage: When your precious metals have been purchased, you can arrange to have them shipped to an approved depository.
+Be prepared to cover the shipping and insurance charges that are associated with the shipment.

 Gold IRAs may provide investors with an appealing investment choice to diversify retirement savings and protect against economic insecurity, yet it’s crucial that investors understand both costs and risks, before considering whether such an account would meet your investment goals.
 By doing your homework and working with an established custodian or precious metals dealer, your gold IRA could serve as an integral element of your overall retirement strategy.